“In this modern day, taking care of the environment has become more important than ever”

 Our focus is to highlight the effects of climate change and the impacts it has on people around the globe, as well as to show what we as individuals can do.

 Our Clyde North Campus has a long tradition of a student led Environment Club and continue to achieve great things.
-In 2017 it was decided to formally initiate an Enviro Club at the Cranbourne Campus.
 Students from a range of Year levels and Houses attend meeting to promote and discuss the House Environment Shield competitions.
 At these meetings, the Enviro Club also discussed how we could put an end to balloons being released on the Year 12 final day.
 This was in line with the Zoos Victoria campaign: “When balloons fly, seabirds die”.
 With St Peter’s College being so close to two coasts, staff and students alike wanted to be part of the solution.